Household Hazardous Waste

 • Prescription drug medications

-• Smoke Detectors - See Instructions
+• Smoke Alarms - See Instructions

 Options for Disposal of Prescription Drugs